lasrado-b/home-lab/configs/vm-overview.md

 This file documents the current virtual machines deployed in the home lab environment.
 It includes details like operating system, IP address, hostname, and each VM's role in the network.

+_This document will be updated as the lab expands and new services or segments are added._

 ---

 ### VM Summary Table